Writing Consultations

 How many writing consultations can I have?

-Why are writing consultations only thirty minutes?
+Why are writing consultations only twenty-five minutes?

-Writing consultations are limited to thirty minutes for accessibility and pedagogical reasons.
+Writing consultations are limited to twenty-five minutes for accessibility and pedagogical reasons.
 First, there are many students at UBC Vancouver and they all deserve equal opportunity to book a consultation.
-Second, sessions of longer than thirty minutes risk providing a greater amount of feedback than can be incorporated in a revised draft.
+Second, sessions of longer than twenty-five minutes risk providing a greater amount of feedback than can be incorporated in a revised draft.
 The same is true of more than one session a day, or more than two a week.
 Our goal is to make your time with us as impactful as possible, while serving as many UBC Vancouver students as possible.

 How do I book a writing consultation?